 They don’t want to be seen with you?

 Trail them by foot; keep a distance of 1-2 houses between you and your kids.

 The kids get to look cool and dependent, you get to make sure they’re safe.

-Find a Reusable Candy Vessel
+Reusable Candy Vessel

 Halloween is all about seeing who can collect the most (and best) candy.

 With that focus, the most important quality of the vessel that carries kids’ treasure is that it can hold a lot of candy.

 Skip the plastic bags (yes, even if they’re decorated with cute pumpkins) and grab a reusable cloth bag, or even a pillowcase.

 - The Daily Green’s Top 10 Ways to Go Green This Halloween